axeltidemann/self_dot/README.md

 *and* linked to the Python version of the virtualenv - if not specified this way, it will use the system Python instead, which is sure to cause massive headaches and the death of many adorable kittens in the future.
-So upon downloading and unpacking the opencv tarball:
+So after downloading and unpacking the opencv tarball:

 ```
 cd opencv*